stadust/gdcf/README.md

 This crate is a reference implementation of an API client to use with the `gdcf` crate.
 It implements the serialization of requests and parses the responses with `gdcf_parse`.
 It implements automatic retry (with exponentiall backoff) for when the boomlings servers decide to act up.

-## `gdcf_dbcache`
+## `gdcf_diesel`

-This crate implement a postgres and an sqlite cache for use with `gdcf`.
-You probably really dont want to deal much with this crate, its the worst of the lot
+This crate implements a postgres and an sqlite cache for use with `gdcf`, based on diesel.
+Generally, the code in this crate is pretty ugly, 25% of it is a single macro, which generates around 90% of the final code.
+It gets the job done though and is better than the old, self-rolled sql query builder.

 ## Planned features